San Francisco Volcano, Catamarca, Argentina

 The accommodations that are included are detailed in the section on what is included and what is not.

-What personal equipment should I bring and what happens if I don't have everything?
+What personal equipment should I bring, and what if I don't have everything?

-The requested equipment will be provided on a form in advance so you can read it.
-If you don't have the requested equipment, it can be rented.
-We recommend not purchasing it without our advice.
+The requested equipment will be provided in advance on a form so you can review it in advance.
+If we don't have the requested equipment, it can be rented.
+We recommend against purchasing without our guidance.